 - Position a rack in the center of the oven and preheat the oven to 325 degrees F. Lightly grease a baking sheet.

-- Place the pumpkin seeds in a small bowl.
-In another small bowl, whisk the egg white just until frothy.
-Add JUST ENOUGH of the egg white (approximately ½ tablespoon) to the pumpkin seeds to coat them.
-Add the salt, sugar and cinnamon and toss well to coat the seeds.
+- Place ½ cup pumpkin seeds in a small bowl.
+In another small bowl, whisk 1 egg white just until frothy.
+Add JUST ENOUGH of the egg white (approximately ½ Tablespoon) to the pumpkin seeds to coat them.
+Add pinch salt, 2 Tablespoons sugar and ⅓ teaspoon cinnamon and toss well to coat the seeds.

 - Spread the seeds in a single layer on the prepared baking sheet.
 Bake, tossing them occasionally with a metal spatula, for 15 to 20 minutes, until they begin to dry and change color.
 Place the pan on a wire rack and cool completely.